OneChiswick’s response to critics, trolls and bullies

 We may well take firm action to defend the good names and reputations of those residents and members of OneChiswick against these continuing slurs and hold those responsible to account for their words and actions.

-We are also pleased to say that over the last few days many more people are seeing through that behaviour and are supporting and donating to OneChiswick fund.
+We are also pleased to say that many people see through that behaviour and are supporting OneChiswick’s objectives, views and actions.

 We want to focus on what is important.